 Quality of Life Master Plan Update: On April 27, 2021, the City Council established a Blue Ribbon Committee (BRC) to update the Quality of Life Master Plan (QLMP).
 The QLMP identifies the City's six core values, including: 1) Healthy and Livable City; 2) Economic Prosperity; 3) Safe and Prepared Community; 4) Sustainable City; 5) Transportation Mobility and Connectivity; and 6) Accountable and Responsive City Government.
 Projects and programs proposed in the City's Annual Operating Budget and Capital Improvements Program must be consistent with the City's Core Values.
 Performance measures (indicators) are measured annually to track progress and the completion of goals and objectives.
-The last BRC meeting is scheduled for June 2, 2022.
-The QLMP is tentatively scheduled for the August 23, 2022 City Council meeting.
+The last BRC meeting is scheduled for July 21, 2022.
+The Preliminary Draft document will be presented to all

+Boards and Commissions in August and September.
+The Final Draft QLMP is tentatively scheduled for the September 27, 2022, City Council meeting.
 (PETERS)